What Is Senior Dog Food?

 A more extreme alternative to commercial senior dog food is to produce your own homemade dog food.
 Homemade dog food allows you to have complete control over the ingredients and nutrition that your senior pup receives.
 You can use fresh, high-quality ingredients from sources you know and trust.

-The main downside is that homemade dog food is usually more costly and so for those dog owners on a tight budget it may not be a viable option.
+The main downside is that homemade dog food is usually more costly, and so for those dog owners on a tight budget, it may not be a viable option.

 Senior Dog Food Nutrition

 Dog nutrition is surprisingly simple, despite the huge amount of conflicting information available.
 Dog’s ancestors consumed a diet of primarily meat, and as a consequence of this, dogs are most suited to a similar diet.